Riicchie23/Riicchie-s-DevOps-Journey/README.md

 (or atleast I'll try to be consistent on logging my works //note to self!)

 ### **Things I need to learn:**
+## I have yet to update this, since its been two(?) days since I updated this

 I will be using this [site](https://roadmap.sh/devops) as a reference on what I need to learn first